Elaine Delmar

-Elaine Delmar (born 13 September 1939) is a British singer and actress, with a long career in stage acting, music recording and concert performances.
-Born in the English town of Harpenden, she is the daughter of Jamaican-born jazz trumpeter Leslie "Jiver" Hutchinson.
-After learning the piano as a child, including a performance on BBC Radio, Delmar became a singer and toured with her father's band from the age of sixteen.
+Elaine Delmar (born 1 September 1939) is a British singer and actress, with a long career in stage acting, music recording and concert performances.
+Born in Harpenden, she is the daughter of Jamaican jazz trumpeter Leslie "Jiver" Hutchinson.
+After learning the piano as a child, Delmar became a singer and toured with her father's band from the age of sixteen.

-In 1952/1953, she appeared in Finian's Rainbow in Liverpool.
-She sang with Coleridge Goode's group 'The Dominoes' for a month in Germany in the mid-1950s, before going solo.
-She performed in clubs and on overseas tours.
+In 1952, she appeared in Finian's Rainbow in Liverpool.
+She sang with Coleridge Goode's group The Dominoes for a month in Germany in the mid-1950s, before going solo.
 She appeared in the Ken Russell film Mahler (1974).

 Early life

-Elaine Delmar was born on 1 September 1939 in Harpenden, in the English county of Hertfordshire.
+Elaine Delmar was born on 1 September 1939 in Harpenden, Hertfordshire.
 Her parents were father Jiver Hutchinson, a jazz trumpeter born in Jamaica, and mother Phyllis, both of whom moved to the UK in the 1930s.
 She spent her childhood with her younger brother and sister living in North London, where she attended the Trinity Grammar School in Wood Green (now known as Woodside High School.
 Elaine began learning the piano when she was six, going on to play the instrument on the radio during the BBC's Children's Hour when she was thirteen.
 She began touring with her father at the age of sixteen, singing with his band at performances in venues such as US Air Force bases.
 Delmar was on tour with him when he was killed in a road accident in 1959.